 A handful of people have asked me about my daily and weekly work routine.
 Some people just want to know what philosophers do all day.
 Others — e.g., my fellow grad students — are looking for ways to impose structure on their work week.
-In this post, I will share three rules of thumb that have helped me be more productive and less stressed.
-I’ll organize the rules according to the (somewhat fictional) work/life distinction.
+In this post, I will share four rules of thumb that have helped me be more productive and less stressed.

-Sometimes workload requires that I arrive a bit earlier than 9 and/or stay a bit later than 5.
+Sometimes workload requires that I arrive a bit earlier than 8 and/or stay a bit later than 5.
 The two most common examples of this are when multiple deadlines overlap, and when someone cannot meet between 8 am and 5 pm.
-Also, I sometimes leave campus during the middle of the day to do family chores that can only be completed when I would otherwise be in the office.
+Also, I sometimes leave campus during the middle of the day to do family chores that can only be completed during my working hours.

 Another rule of thumb is not working at night.
 During my first few years in grad school, I worked most evenings.
 But I eventually realized that working into the evening resulted in lower quality work and sleep.
 Those negative outcomes can be self-reinforcing.
 So working into the evening is usually not worth my opportunity costs.

 There are three exceptional circumstances that might keep me working into the evening.
 First, some weeks simply require more than just 45 hours of work.
 Second, some days I am experiencing flow at the end of the workday.
 Third, some events are scheduled in the evenings (e.g., classes, meetings, etc.).